AbdullahO/tspdb/installation.md

 robocopy /s extension_py3  "c:\Program Files\PostgreSQL\12\share\extension"
 ```

 This step copy the .control and the .sql files into the share/extension directory of your PostgreSQL installation.
-LEt's install the extension now through:
+Let's install the extension now through:

 5- Run postgreSQL using the command (specify the appropriate user name and database as needed):
 ```bash